Avyxo/-953431-kekstagram-19/README.md

 1. Signup for an account at [Coinbase Commerce](https://commerce.coinbase.com/).
 2. Create an API Key by going to the Settings tab in the Coinbase Commerce dashboard.
 3. Copy the `coinbase/` folder to your Prestashop `modules/` folder.
+4. Login to your Prestashop Back Office, n